d1videbyzero/SANS-Holiday-Hack-2023/README.md

 #### Section 6 - Stored Cross-Site Scripting Vulnerabilities

-This section mentions that they used "Burp Suite\* to manipulate HTTP SEND".
+This section mentions that they used "Burp Suite" to manipulate "HTTP SEND".
 "HTTP SEND" is specific to the burp application, so this is slightly misleading and not true.
 What they should have said is that they used Burp Suite to manipulate the HTTP traffic.
 This is our second "hallucination".

 #### Section 9 - Internal IP Address Disclosure